My Approach & Qualifications

 MY BACKGROUND - Outside of Therapy

 Like most therapists, I have not always been a therapist.
-I have spent the last 8 years working in the care sector.
+I spent the last 8 years working in the care sector.
 During this time, I had extensive experience of working in care homes for the elderly.
 I managed staff who cared for the elderly and could often see how easy it is to experience burn out when caring for others.
 I noticed the complicated balancing act of meeting the needs of a patients and meeting your own needs, as well as meeting the needs of your loved ones.

 In my time in care homes I spent a lot of time with older people, some of which were facing bereavement or struggling to find a sense of purpose after a life when the roles they immersed themselves in throughout their lives no longer have the same meaning for them.